Sonny Liston vs. Cassius Clay: Weigh-in

-Ali's outbursts reached their peak at the pre-fight weigh-in on the morning of the event.
+Clay's outbursts reached their peak at the pre-fight weigh-in on the morning of the event.
 Championship bout weigh-ins, before this, had been predictable and boring.
-Ali entered the room where the weigh-in would be held wearing a denim jacket with the words "Bear Huntin'" on the back and carrying an African walking stick.
+Clay entered the room where the weigh-in would be held wearing a denim jacket with the words "Bear Huntin'" on the back and carrying an African walking stick.
 He began waving the stick, screaming, "I'm the champ!
 Tell Sonny I'm here.
 Bring that big ugly bear on."
-When Liston appeared, Ali went wild.
+When Liston appeared, Clay went wild.
 "Someone is going to die at ringside tonight!" he shouted.
 "You're scared, chump!"
 He was restrained by members of his entourage.
-Writer Mort Sharnik thought Ali was having a seizure.
+Writer Mort Sharnik thought Clay was having a seizure.
 Robert Lipsyte, the New York Times writer, likened the scene to a "police action, with an enormous amount of movement and noise exploding in a densely packed room."
 Amidst the pandemonium, he was fined $2,500 by the commission for his behavior.
-Ali worked himself into such a frenzy that his heart rate registered 120 beats per minute, more than twice its normal rate, and his blood pressure was 200/100.
+Clay worked himself into such a frenzy that his heart rate registered 120 beats per minute, more than twice its normal rate, and his blood pressure was 200/100.
 Dr. Alexander Robbins, the chief physician of the Miami Boxing Commission, determined that he was "emotionally unbalanced, scared to death, and liable to crack up before he enters the ring."
-He said if Ali's blood pressure did not return to normal, the fight would be canceled.
+He said if Clay's blood pressure did not return to normal, the fight would be canceled.
 Many others also took Clay's antics to mean that he was terrified.
 In fact, a local radio station later reported a rumor that he had been spotted at the airport buying a ticket to leave the country.
-A second examination conducted an hour later revealed Ali's blood pressure and pulse had returned to normal.
+A second examination conducted an hour later revealed Clay's blood pressure and pulse had returned to normal.
 It had all been an act.
-Ali later said, "Liston's not afraid of me, but he's afraid of a nut."
+Clay later said, "Liston's not afraid of me, but he's afraid of a nut."